gdavidbutler/pthreadChannel/README.md

   * client pthread: chanOpen(chan), chanPut(server, chan), response = chanGet(chan).
   * server pthread: chan = chanGet(server), chanPut(chan, response), chanClose(chan).

-Pthreads are expensive.
-Channels are cheap.
-Use more Channels to separate concerns:
-* On source.
-(Pthreads' role calling Put on a Channel are "equivalent".)
-* On sink.
-(Pthreads' role calling Get on a Channel are "equivalent".)
-* On latency.
-(Time in-store is "equivalent".)
-* On bandwidth.
-(Number of pthreads (or CPUs) Getting or Putting on a Channel are "equivalent".)

 Channels distribute messages fairly under pressure:
 * If there are waiting getters, a new getter goes to the end of the line
- * unless there are also waiting putters (waiting getters won't wait long)
+  * unless there are also waiting putters (as waiting getters won't wait long)
-  * then a meesage is opportunistically read instead of forcing a wait.
+    * then a meesage is opportunistically read instead of waiting.
 * If there are waiting putters, a new putters goes to the end of the line
- * unless there are also waiting getters (waiting putters won't wait long)
+  * unless there are also waiting getters (as waiting putters won't wait long)
-  * then a meesage is opportunistically written instead of forcing a wait.
+    * then a meesage is opportunistically written instead of waiting.

 Find the API in chan.h: